-Apply to be an intern and send us a cover letter and resume.
+To apply, please fill out the form found when you click Apply and send us a cover letter and resume.
 We look forward to working with you!

 The indoor aquaponics farm will accept interns who are interested in growing and maintaining the FoodChain farm.
 This could include work in expanding the output of our farm, including new ways to sell what we produce (e.g., restaurants or CSA), or working with our brackish shrimp program to grow aquaculture marketing in Central Kentucky and/or design an aquaponic component for the shrimp system.
 This internship may have opportunities for in person work as well as virtual research and promotions work.